Cleanupleaf/DevelopmentCS/README.md

-This is a web development 'cheet sheet' I have been making during my learning process.
-I will add more aspects to it as I continue to learn.
+This is a web development 'cheet sheet' to have easy access to styling options.
+I will add more aspects to it in the future.